Knocknashee

-Knocknashee (Cnoc na Sí) is a 276 m Marilyn in the Ox Mountains, County Sligo, Ireland.
+Knocknashee (Cnoc na Sí) is a 276 m Marilyn in the Ox Mountains of County Sligo, Ireland.

 Geography

 The River Moy rises at the foot of Knocknashee.

 Geology

 Knocknashee hill consists of a limestone top with shales underlying the lower slopes.

 Archaeology

 Knocknashee was identified as a hilltop fort in 1988.
-It is an enclosed hill fort with limestone ramparts containing cairns, burial chambers and hutsites.
+It is an enclosed hill fort with limestone ramparts containing cairns, burial chambers and 30 circular hutsites.
 The fort is 700 metres long and 320 metres wide and is enclosed by two earth and stone ramparts covering an area of 53 acres.
+This late Bronze Age site overlooks north Connacht, on a clear day Croagh Patrick can be seen in the south.
 The site was discovered during an aerial survey of county Sligo by the Office of Public Works in 1988.

 Name

 The name of the plateau itself comes from Irish, ‘knock’ (cnoc) meaning ‘hill’ and ‘shee’ (sí) meaning ‘burial mound’ or 'of the fairies'.
 In older Irish Knocknashee is known as Mullinabreena.

 Popular culture references

 "Knocknashee" was a play by Irish playwright Deirdre Kinahan.
 It was first produced 24 January 2002 in the Civic Theatre, Tallaght, Dublin 24.

 "The Hills Of Knocknashee" is a traditional Irish song.